feiglab/ProteinStructureEmbedding/README.md

 |   ├── dataset.py          # Classes for processing PDBs and generating datasets
 |   ├── net.py              # Neural network architectures used in our project
 |   ├── embed.py            # Script that generates embeddings.
-|   ├── predict.py          # Script that makes predictions.
-|   └── evaluate.py         # Script for evaluating model performance.
+|   └── predict.py          # Script for making predictions.
 |
 ├── models/             # State dictionaries containing weights and biases of the models
 |   |